LucasRufo/ria-money-coding-test/README.md

 ### Related projects

-I've on my Github a similar REST API project using almost the same technologies, but adding Kubernetes, if you want to check it, here is the link: https://github.com/LucasRufo/transfer-hub-api
+I have a similar REST API project on my GitHub that uses almost the same technologies, with the addition of Kubernetes.
+If you are interested, you can check it out here: https://github.com/LucasRufo/transfer-hub-api.